Canning soup at home is a wonderful way to have quick lunches ready. There are just a few things to remember:

 If you are canning soup with beans, cook them by covering dried beans with water by a couple of inches.
 Bring to a boil and simmer for 2 minutes.
 Remove from the heat and let soak for at least 1 hour.
 Drain.

 Combine all solid ingredients and add whatever broth you may be using: chicken broth, beef broth, canned tomatoes, or water.
-Add spices and seasoning at this point as well. (see below for an important tip on seasonings.)
+Add spices and seasoning at this point as well.
+(See below for an important tip on seasonings.)
+You need at 2 times more liquid than solid ingredients.

 Bring to a boil and simmer for 5 minutes.